ExpressionEngine/ExpressionEngine-User-Guide/docs/development/addon-development-structure.md

 NOTE: **Note:** For filenames, hyphens and special characters are removed and spaces are replaced with underscores.

 There's a lot in this structure, because this add-on can do a lot of things (it's amazing 😀)!
 Don't worry though, your add-on can be as simple or complex as you want to make it.
-This example just shows all the possiblites.
+This example just shows all the possibilities.
 Continue reading as we break down the parts of this add-on and then build it from scratch.

-### `addon.setup.php`
+### The Add-on Setup File (`addon.setup.php`)
 Starting with version 3.0 each add-on in ExpressionEngine must have an `addon.setup.php` file in its package directory.
 This file provides descriptive data about a specific add-on such as author, name, and version.
-Reference the [The addon.setup.php File](development/addon-setup-php-file.html) for more information on the contents of this file.
+Reference the [The Add-on Setup File](development/addon-setup-php-file.md) for more information on the contents of this file.

 ### The Update File (`upd.[addon_name].php`)
 **class `Add_on_name_upd extends Installer`**
-The Update file for a module includes a class with a name that is a combination of the package’s name with a _upd suffix.
-This file manages the installtion and uninstallation of our add-on.
-Here we define extensions we will use, actions to be created, and other functionality that should be exectued on installtion and uninstallation.
+The Update file for a module includes a class with a name that is a combination of the package’s name with a `_upd` suffix.
+This file manages the installation and uninstallation of our add-on.
+Here we define extensions we will use, actions to be created, and other functionality that should be executed on installation and uninstallation.
+Reference the [The Add-on Update File](development/add-on-update-file.md) for more information on creating this file.

 ### The Extension File (`ext.[addon_name].php`)
 **class `Add_on_name_upd extends Extension`**
-The extension file is used to route ExpressionEngine to our `Extensions` Folder
+The extension file is used to route ExpressionEngine to our `Extensions` Folder.
+Reference [Extending The Core](development/extensions.md) for more information on how to use core hooks to extend what ExpressionEngine can do.

 ### The Fieldtype File (`ft.[addon_name].php`)
 **class `Add_on_name_ft extends EE_Fieldtype`**
 The fieldtype file is used to create new fieldtypes in ExpressionEngine when your add-on is installed.
+Reference [Adding Fieldtypes](development/fieldtypes/fieldtypes.md) for more information on adding fieldtypes with your add-on.

 ### The Mcp File (`mcp.[addon_name].php`)
 **class `Add_on_name_upd extends Mcp`**